fetep/pencil/README.md

       title: "graph_title"  # title displayed on graph
       targets:              # list of graphite targets
         metric.1:
-          :key key         # key displayed on the legend for this metric :color color     # color on the graph for this metric metric.2:
+          :key: key         # key displayed on the legend for this metric
+          :color: color     # color on the graph for this metric metric.2:
-          :key key
+          :key: key
-          :color color
+          :color: color
         [...]
       stack: true           # whether to stack or not
       hosts: ["hosts1*", "test*_web", "hosts2*"] # filter on hosts